-Both of the following schools have been highly ranked by U.S. News & World Report among national universities.
-Students may choose from programs leading to bachelor's degrees; additional programs, such as an accelerated track and a combined bachelor's/master's degree, are also available.
-Nursing students may gain experience through work-study rotations at local hospitals or might have the chance to study abroad, depending on the school in which they choose to enroll.
+The three schools we'll review have been nationally ranked by U.S. News & World Report for 2017.
+Once enrolled, nursing students may gain experience through work-study rotations at local hospitals or might have the chance to study abroad, depending on the school in which they choose to enroll.
 Additionally, research fellowship opportunities may be extended to some nursing students.

 1. University of Pennsylvania in Philadelphia, PA

 The University of Pennsylvania was the first Ivy League school to offer baccalaureate degrees in nursing, remaining as the only one to still offer them to potential nursing students.

 The School of Nursing at this university offers undergraduate programs to high school seniors and transfer students who are ready to explore the options of what this university has to offer, as far as nursing is concerned.
 A BSN Second Degree Program (second degree program) is offered for students looking to acquire a Bachelor's Degree in Nursing but are not set on a Master's specialty.